As evidenced by the throngs of people entering as and slightly before it began this past weekend, the Lewiston Art Festival was sorely missed.

 •Best of Show: Laura Gardner, “Lavender Fields & Carcassonne,” oil

-The Chicago artist was making her debut at the Lewiston Art Festival.
-Having recently relocated to Angelica, she was looking for the right event to make her New York introduction.
+The artist was making her debut at the Lewiston Art Festival after looking for the right event to make her New York introduction.
 Gardner is online at www.lauragardnerfineart.com.

 •Michael McMahon Memorial Award: Fritz Raiser, “Chance the Rapper,” watercolor

 •Graphic arts and drawing: Jim Greenwald, “Great White Buffalo Ice Wine”

 •Mixed media: Pamela Harris, “Artist Book,” handmade journals